top of page

 Who are OPL?

 The name is a nod to Trainspotting.
-Being from the east of Scotland, that means something to us - but there's a philosophy behind it too.
-Once a track is made and released, it stops being ours.
+Being from the east of Scotland, that means something to them - but there's a philosophy behind it too.
+Once a track is made and released, it stops being theirs.
 It belongs to the person on the dance floor, the commuter with headphones on, and the late night drive home.
 That's always been the goal: to make something that lands.

 2026 is the year we stop being cautious.
 New singles dropping, live dates throughout the year, and an album in the autumn.
 We're also launching a teaching side to OPL - sharing what we know about production and live performance - because we both believe that what goes around comes around.